vyos/vyos-documentation/docs/installation/install.rst

 Black screen on install
 -----------------------

 GRUB attempts to redirect all output to a serial port for ease of installation on headless hosts.
-This appears to cause an hard lockup on some hardware that lacks a serial port, with the result being a black screen after selecting the `Live system` option from the installation image.
+This appears to cause a hard lockup on some hardware that lacks a serial port, with the result being a black screen after selecting the `Live system` option from the installation image.

 The workaround is to type `e` when the boot menu appears and edit the GRUB boot options.
 Specifically, remove the:

 `console=ttyS0,115200`

 option, and type CTRL-X to boot.

-Installation can then continue as outlined above.
+Installation can be continued as outlined above.

 .. _SYSLINUX: http://www.syslinux.org/
 .. _balenaEtcher: https://www.balena.io/etcher/